 - Tax only funds leaving the business to employees and owners––employees’ compensation and dividends paid to owners.

 - Abolish special tax incentives.

 - Introduce a two-tiered tax regime for individuals, eliminate special deductions and credits, and simplify the tax code.

 Removing corporate income taxes sounds like a huge deal.
 Certainly, many students and left-leaning politicians will oppose it, although several studies show many USA and foreign firms doing business in the United States pay no federal income taxes.
 Under my proposal, imagine the number of accountants and lawyers who would be able to focus on productive work instead of working to avoid taxes legally.

 For individuals, there would be two rates after establishing a threshold below which nobody pays taxes.
 The first rate above the threshold should not exceed 15% and the second rate of not more than 20%, applied to the top 10-15% of taxpayers.

 Principles inherent in this personal taxation proposal in the above table are more important than the numbers.
-To implement these suggestions will require a politician who cares about her country and not her agenda—a rare breed.
+To implement these suggestions will require a politician who cares about his or her country and not his or her agenda—a rare breed.

 Tax Reform Needs Courage